Goodnight Punpun: Production

 Asano announced the manga a year after finishing Solanin.
 Encouraged by its success, Asano said he was done with "feel-good stories".
 Despite initial opposition from his editor and publisher, he went through with the manga.
-Tokie Komuro, the editor-in-chief of Monthly Sunday Gene-X, who is a supporter of Asano said that the only reason Asano was able to serialize the manga was because of his good track record and reputation from his earlier works.
+Tokie Komuro, the editor-in-chief of Monthly Sunday Gene-X, who is a supporter of Asano, said that the only reason Asano was able to serialize the manga was due to his good track record and reputation from his earlier works.

-When he initially planned the story, Asano wanted to chronicle Punpun's growth spanning ten years over seven volumes.
-The first half was supposed to be a romance, and the second half when Punpun and Aiko go on the run similar to a road movie.
-The manga grew to thirteen volumes because Asano wanted to focus on the art and because many characters developed their own side stories.
-Asano purposely emphasized elements of the first half like its silliness to increase the shock of the second half.
-With every dark turn in the manga, sales dropped, which Asano regretted because his readers were being alienated.
+When he initially planned the story, Asano intended to chronicle Punpun's growth over ten years, spanning seven volumes.
+The first half was designed to be a romance, and the second half, when Punpun and Aiko go on the run, was reminiscent of a road movie.
+The manga expanded to thirteen volumes because Asano wanted to focus on the art, and many characters developed their own side stories.
+Asano purposely emphasized elements of the first half, such as its silliness, to increase the shock of the second half.
+With every dark turn in the manga, sales dropped, which Asano regretted because his readers were being alienated from the story.
 He also saw his readers as an enemy when he received criticism, which led him to react harshly and cause more backlash.
 The manga also served as an outlet for Asano's doubts and fears, such as the fear that he might be a victim or perpetrator of murder.

-When designing Punpun, Asano wanted to find a balance between making his male protagonist too handsome or too ugly and decided to let readers imagine his face.
+When designing Punpun, Asano sought to strike a balance between making his male protagonist too handsome or too ugly, and decided to let readers imagine his face.
 Asano originally planned to depict all the characters like Punpun's family, but his editor did not like the idea.
 Asano utilized photography and computer graphics for the backgrounds of the manga.
-Outdoor backgrounds were created by taking photographs, converting them to black-and-white, and printing them so his assistants could draw outlines and objects on them.
+Outdoor backgrounds were created by taking photographs, converting them to black and white, and printing them so that his assistants could draw outlines and objects on them.
 Interiors were created in 3D modeling software, which had the benefit of capturing angles impossible with cameras.
 When asked why he placed so much emphasis on the backgrounds, Asano said that it allows the drawings to have more impact, especially since characters like Punpun are lacking in dynamism.
 Asano later came to regret digitally processing his images because he felt he was ruining his pen art.